AyaFergany/RAG-App-Using-a-LLM/README.md

 ## Local Embedding and LLM Models
 - I’ve chosen the sentence\_transformers/all-mpnet-base-v2 embedding model and the zephyr-7b-alpha LLM from Hugging Face.
 - These models are open source and well-suited for our use case.
+- Intended uses for sentence\_transformers/all-mpnet-base-v2
+  - this model is intented to be used as a sentence and short paragraph encoder.
+Given an input text, it ouptuts a vector which captures the semantic information.
+The sentence vector may be used for information retrieval, clustering or sentence similarity tasks.

+By default, input text longer than 384 word pieces is truncated.

 ## Ingesting HubermanLabs Podcasts into Weaviate
 - YouTube channels have RSS feeds that provide links to the latest videos,